OpenDSA/OpenDSA/RST/en/Blockchain/Introduction.rst

 This explains everything that there is to know about an actual blockchain, though there is a lot more to know about how blockchains are useful for real applications.

-This next example shows a simplified version of how a block might look in a cryptocurrency like Bitcoin.
-The key idea added here is the box labled "Nonce".
-The purpose of the nonce is to work with the data in the rest of the block to cause the hash value to have some property, typically that it be less than some threshold.
-For our example, the nonce has been picked so that the first 4 digits of the hash are all zero.
-You have probably heard the term "mining" in the context of Bitcoin or blockchain.
-"Mining" simply means to try different values for the nonce until some hash value with 4 zeros at the front is stumbled upon.
-What you should do is add data to each block, and then click the "Mine" button.
-This will discover nonces that cause the proper number of zeros to appear in each hash value.
-Then try modifying the data in a block, to see which other blocks are affected.
-You can always click the "Mine" button again to get a consistent set of nonces and hash codes.

-.. _BlockchainNonceExample:

-.. avembed:: AV/Blockchain/BlockchainNonceExample.html pe
-   :long_name: Blockchain Nonce Example

-Below is a slideshow demonstrating the importance of each of these concepts as a blockchain would grow.

-.. inlineav:: llistBlockchain ss
-   :long_name: Blockchain Slideshow 1
-   :links: AV/Blockchain/llistBlockchain.css
-   :scripts: AV/List/llist.js AV/Blockchain/llistBlockchain.js
-   :output: show

-You know have a rough overview of many basic concepts related to Blockchain.
 In the rest of this tutorial, we will cover:

 * Cryptographic services associated with blockchain applications,